eclipse-keyple/keyple-website/content/learn/build-your-first-app/java-app.md

 }
 {{< /code >}}

+### Retrieve the main services and factories
+The `SmartCardService` is used to register the plugins and check the extensions.
+The `ReaderApiFactory` creates the classes needed to manage the card selection.

+{{< code lang="java" >}}
+    // Get the instance of the SmartCardService SmartCardService smartCardService = SmartCardServiceProvider.getService();

+    // Get the ReaderApiFactory
+    ReaderApiFactory readerApiFactory = smartCardService.getReaderApiFactory();
+{{< /code >}}

 ### Set up the PC/SC plugin

 The first step to use Keyple is to initialize the plugin and smart card readers.